 Realized rapid-time-to-value using incremental analytics development.
 By adopting the Agile methodology, Mass General Brigham has an EDW and analytics that have quickly delivered value.

 Implemented an effective adoption and engagement strategy.
 As a result of an outreach program that included executive roadshows, education sessions and user groups, Mass General Brigham continues to support self-service analytics.
 Early results to date show a:

 Self-service analytics environment in place.
 Rollout to additional departments is continuous and enabled by self-support groups.

 High end-user satisfaction.
 Based on the baseline results (shown below) of the internal survey to measure adoption and satisfaction, Mass General Brigham has achieved a high degree of success with its initial EDW rollout.
 Improving and building its service offering remains an important focus of the team.

 Further success will depend on continuing to enhance existing analytic assets, and deliver new capabilities.
 Beyond that will be the increasing focus on analyst support and training.
 It will be important to ensure constituents are aware of what is available, understand the content, be positioned to leverage tools to analyze results, and, most importantly, interpret results that will ultimately drive decision making.

-Partners continues to drive awareness and engagement in support of developing a culture of analytics.
+Mass General Brigham continues to drive awareness and engagement in support of developing a culture of analytics.
 The ultimate success metrics: are users getting access to the data they need, and are they able to use it to effectively drive improvements?